dd9jn/rfc4880bis/rfc4880bis.md

 ## OCB Encrypted Data Packet (Tag 20)

-This packet contains data encrypted with an authenticated encryption and additional data (AEAD) construction.
+The OCBED packet contains data encrypted with an authenticated encryption and additional data (AEAD) construction.
 When it has been decrypted, it will typically contain other packets (often a Literal Data packet or Compressed Data packet).

 The body of this packet consists of: